 If you are pregnant and abused, include this information as well.

 Before deciding whether to request alimony, consider that in order to get alimony you must prove that you have an actual need for alimony and the other party has the ability to pay it.
 You must carefully weigh this decision ahead of time because the other party or the other party’s attorney could argue that you have filed an injunction just to get alimony.
-Such an argument could undercut your request for the injunction, so only ask for alimony if you actually need it.
+Such an argument could undermine your request for the injunction, so only ask for alimony if you actually need it.

 To learn about how child support and alimony work, visit our Ending a Marriage page for more information.

 Since the Temporary Injunction for Protection only lasts until the hearing, you must go to the hearing and tell the court your story about the abuse.
-If you have witnesses, pictures, or other evidence bring it with you to the hearing.
+If you have witnesses, pictures, or other evidence take it with you to the hearing.
 At the hearing, the judge will decide whether to enter a final injunction and for how long.

 Dress professional and conservatively.